 What is workplace sexual harassment?

 Sexual harassment is any unwanted behaviour of a sexual nature which makes you feel offended, uncomfortable, intimidated or humiliated.
-There are generally two types of sexual harassment at work:
+There are generally three types of sexual harassment at work:

 1. Quid pro quo – this is when your submission to a sexual act or sexual advances is seen as a condition for either getting a job, a promotion, or any other benefit in your job with you would normally have been entitled to, and should be based on merit.